If you’re shopping for Medicare coverage in Florida, you’ve got a lot to consider when selecting a plan.

 - All Florida residents with Medicare have access to buy a Medicare Advantage plan, including plans with $0 premiums.

-- There are 28 stand-alone Medicare Part D plans available in Florida for 2021, compared to 27 plans in 2020.
+- There are 22 stand-alone Medicare Part D plans available in Florida for 2022, and the lowest monthly premium for a stand-alone Part D plan is $7.70 in 2022.

 Medicare is more than just one plan.
 There are different plans and components that cover different things.